Are you wondering, where can you get the best paddle board for dogs?

 - The stiff and wide structure makes you feel extra stable while paddling

 - A dual bungee strap allows plenty of security for your gear while you paddle

 - Paddle holders built into the board so you wont have to lug an extra one around

 - The deck pad is a little short going forward – you need to install a traction pad forward on the board for more grip for your dog.

-- It comes with a single chamber pump as opposed to double/dual action pumps
+- It comes with a single chamber pump, as opposed to double/dual action pumps

 The Bluefin is one of the stiffest inflatable boards available providing stability to the user.
 It is pretty easy to manoeuvre and to have your dog as your passenger on it.

-The backpacks available are one of the better ones for SUP of this price range.
+It is one of the better ones for SUP of this price range.
 On the water, it is stable and has better tracking compared to most.